PHUMA: Physically Reliable Humanoid Locomotion Dataset: Method

 \section{Method}

 Our goal is to construct \datasetname, a large-scale, physically reliable dataset for humanoid locomotion.
-We build upon the Humanoid-X motions~\citep{mao2025humanoidx}, which are rich in scale but exhibits physical artifacts.
+We build upon the Humanoid-X motions~\citep{mao2025humanoidx}, which are rich in scale but exhibit physical artifacts.
 We first apply physics-aware curation to filter out problematic motions (Section~\ref{subsec:method_curation}).
-Next, to solve artifacts introduced during the retargeting process itself, we employ PhySINK, our physics-constrained retargeting method that adapts the curated motion to the humanoid while enforcing physical plausibility (Section~\ref{subsec:method_retargeting}).
-Our two-stage pipeline is illustrated in Figure \ref{fig:overview}.
+Next, to address artifacts introduced during the retargeting process itself, we employ PhySINK, our physics-constrained retargeting method that adapts the curated motion to the humanoid while enforcing physical reliability (Section~\ref{subsec:method_retargeting}).
+Our full pipeline is illustrated in Figure~\ref{fig:overview}.